-The nursing home neglect lawyers at Colson Hicks Eidson have a national reputation for success with complex personal injury claims.
-We have the resources and ability to handle claims involving widespread elder abuse and neglect.
-Our attorneys work with medical experts and industry officials to determine the exact nature of the conditions at negligent care homes.
-We can help you hold the facility and/or the staff accountable for the harm and distress they caused your family.
+Our team has a reputation for success in handling personal injury cases throughout the country and has handled highly-publicized cases against nursing homes.
+We have the resources necessary to pursue complex nursing home claims.
+Our attorneys work with medical experts to determine the exact nature of the conditions at nursing homes where there has been negligent care.
+We can help you hold the facility and/or the staff accountable for the harm and distress they caused your relative and your family.

 Often, elderly residents may be unable or unwilling to report poor conditions, especially if abusive staff threaten or intimidate them.
 Therefore, family members should remain alert for even small warning signs of negligence when visiting loved ones.
 These may include: